Basic MockMotor Concepts

 To support stateful tests, a reaction can also update the values of the selected mock accounts.

 Mock accounts are similar to real accounts in real environments.
 Every mock account is a set of key-value properties, where a key can be account number, current balance or any other value that can affect the script-generated responses.

-Accounts (one or more) can be selected for specific response based on the request properties (e.g. request account number).
+Accounts (one or more) can be selected for specific response based on the request properties (e.g. account number in the request).

 Accounts are typically bulk-edited via Excel downloads and uploads.
 They can also be updated by the response script to support stateful scenarios.

 Variables hold various context values during the request execution.

 Some variables contain values from the incoming request, some from the selected accounts and some even have metainformation about the service, responses and ready-to-use random values.

 Variables are available to all reaction’s scripts when computing their response payload, HTTP status, delay, or any other property.